A List of Business Travel Expenses You Can Write Off In 2023 [+Travel Expense Calculator & Tax Organizer]

 - The cruise ship is a vessel registered in the United States.

-- All of the cruise ship's ports of call are in the United States or in possessions of the United States.
+- All of the cruise ship's ports of call are in the United States or in possession of the United States.

 - You attach to your return a written statement signed by you that includes information about: